The Decodable CLI

 Configuration

-The CLI stores configuration about accounts and authentication credentials in the ~/.decodable/ directory.
-These files are just YAML and are safe to explore, if you’re curious.
+The CLI stores configuration about profiles and authentication credentials in the ~/.decodable/ directory.
+These are YAML files which are safe to explore, if you’re curious.

 The auth file contains sensitive access tokens and must not be shared or committed to version control.